lana-20/select-devices-for-testing/README.md

 <img width="600" alt="Screenshot 2023-01-18 at 10 59 14 PM" src="https://user-images.githubusercontent.com/70295997/213376215-2b9b0cd6-5b11-403a-b6fe-8bc0848347a3.png">

 Since a website/app can’t have universal __Interoperability__ on every possible combination of device, operating system, and browser in the market, I have to settle for its watered-down counterpart, __Compatibility__.
+While balancing the benefits and trade-offs, I achieve the desired results with the help of the Paretto 80/20 principle - when 20% of my effort and investment brings back 80% of ROI.

 <img width="1000" src="https://user-images.githubusercontent.com/70295997/213380399-92acb7a8-f0af-4d86-8e17-d8ce2966dd59.png">